Tracking how much of the planned activity, progress or goals have been completed is a crucial task in any project.

 This progress chart is specially provided by ChartExpo to use in Excel.
 You can see the results side by side and also can see the difference between them in the same visualization.

-If the difference is positive it will appear as the green color and if it will be negative it will appear as red color.
+If the difference is positive it will appear as green color and if it is negative it will appear as red color.
 These colors, sorting of data and other properties are all customizable.

-Have you installed ChartExpo yet in your Excel?
+Have you installed ChartExpo add-ins for Excel on Mac as well as Windows?
 If not then click on the link below and install it in your desired tool.

 A Progress Chart is significant, especially in tasks that require continuous monitoring and evaluation.
 These charts use bars to show the growth of a variable under study.